NikolettaGr/Project1-Paw-Walkers/README.md

 ---
 ## Acknowledgments

 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) was a great supporter of another bold idea of mine for this project.
-Tim guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
+Julia guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.